mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 By default, each page contains 100 rows.
 The user can change the size of the page through the selector in the footer.

-### Controlled page size
+### Page size options

-Use the `pageSize` prop to control the size of the pages.

-You can use the `onPageSizeChange` to listen to changes to the page size and update the prop accordingly.
+You can configure the page size the user can choose from with the `rowsPerPageOptions` prop.

-{{"demo": "pages/components/data-grid/pagination/PageSizeControlled.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/pagination/PageSizeCustomOptions.js", "bg": "inline"}}

 ### Automatic page size